saulodacruz/project-completed-ecommerce-in-aspnet/README.md

 English
-# Full E-Commerce Project development in ASP.NET
+# Complete E-Commerce project developed in ASP.NET

 This is a complete e-commerce project developed in ASP.NET and architected in layers.
 It is ready for anyone who wants to configure it and make it available in production, whatever the type of product to sell.